 OEMs may declare better performance than the MPRi, i.e. a Declared Performance Requirement (DPRi).
 The OEM shall ensure that batteries installed in vehicles will perform equal or better than the MPRi (or DPRi) throughout the lifetime of the vehicle.

+add a "placeholder" Annex 2, titled "RESERVED: Annex X/MPR matrix", containing text.] such as

+[In Phase 2, the substandard areas will be defined and each CP can decide MPR]

 6. In-Use Verification